Programs and Degrees

 Cyber security broadly covers the fields of information security, network security and computer system security.
 As malicious actors seek to steal information, securing that information, the systems that process and store it and the networks that carry it becomes increasingly important.

 Security is not just an IT problem, it's a business problem.
 Even the lowest of low-level users can inadvertently spark a breach incident with the click of the mouse.
-This minor can help prepare future business leaders to be conversant in basic security principals or prepare IS/IT students for an entry level position in cyber security.
+This minor can help prepare future business leaders to be conversant in basic security principals or prepare IS/IT students for an entry level position in business information security.

 Most Fortune 500 companies rely on Enterprise Resource Planning (ERP) software which helps integrate and streamline business processes in an organization.
 The ERP minor explores every aspect of enterprise-wide information systems, from basic process integration to advanced business intelligence.
 An ERP minor enables students to get an in-depth view of how organizations are managed using single integrated ERP software such as SAP.